aerobinsonIV/boring-platformer/README.md

-idk i was just supposed to make this

-i mean come on dude it's literally a python script
+come on dude it's literally a python script

 that's it